Guest Relations is located to the left of Sesame Place's front gate entrance by the ticket kiosks. Guests should visit Guest Relations for:

 - Teletypewriter (TTY) phone access

 Sesame Place First Aid station is located in the center of the park, and its entrance is located next to Oscar's Garage.
 This office is staffed by Registered Nurses and Emergency Medical Technicians.
-Team members throughout the park are able to call for assistance upon request.
+Ambassadors throughout the park are able to call for assistance upon request.

 Service animals are welcome at Sesame Place.
 Service animals are limited to dogs and miniature horses that have been individually trained to do work or perform task for the benefit of an individual with a disability.
 Service animals must remain on a leash or in a harness at all times, unless such leash or harness interferes with the service the animal is providing, or the handler is unable to use a leash or harness due to his/her special need.